Zuidhorn: Nature

 In the center of Zuidhorn, lies a large, partly wooded park called "Johan Smit Park".
 It offers a wide variety of recreation, open to the public, based on trails.
 The "Quick Silver S" is the main sport hall, hosting many activities such as a running clubs, and other sports.
 Nearby, the park has numerous football fields and a playground.
 For most of the year, docile highland cattle roam the park.

 Wierden

 There is a dense concentration of terps, better known as wierden, artificial dwelling hills, in the area Middag-Humsterland.
 In 1995, this collection of wierden was submitted to UNESCO's list of World Heritage Sites.
 The property is currently on the tentative list.

 Population centres

+The former municipality of Zuidhorn comprised the following population centres:

 Aalsum, Aduard, Balmahuizen, Barnwerd, Briltil, De Kampen, De Poffert, De Ruigewaard, Den Ham, Den Horn, Diepswal, Electra, Englum, Fransum, Frytum, Gaaikemadijk, Gaaikemaweer, Gaarkeuken, Grijpskerk, Heereburen, Hoekje, Hoogemeeden, Humsterland, Ikum, Kenwerd, Kommerzijl, Korhorn, Lagemeeden, Lammerburen, Lauwerzijl, Niehove, Nieuwklap, Niezijl, Noorderburen, Noordhorn, Noordhornerga, Noordhornertolhek, Okswerd, Oldehove, Pama, Pieterzijl, Ruigezand, Saaksum, Selwerd, Spanjaardsdijk, Steentil, Visvliet, Wierumerschouw and Zuidhorn.